hhhhhhhhhn/Scripts/README.md

 - view [NOTEPAD]: Displays an entire notepad.
 - wr: Opens up your editor for writing markdown, and copies it as html.
 Needs pandoc.
-- wtconverter FILE: Converts a Windows Terminal theme to one compatible with the "color" script.
 - yf: yank file, if markdown as html.